CityofToronto/bdit_data-sources/collisions/Readme.md

 # Collisions

 The collisions dataset consists of data on individuals involved in traffic collisions from approximately 1985 to the present day (though some historical collisions are included).

-## Data Sources and Ingestion Pipeline

-The data comes from the Toronto Police Services (TPS) Versadex and the Collision Reporting Centre (CRC) database, and is combined by a Data Collections team in Transportation Services Policy & Innovation, currently led by David McElroy.

-Data are transferred to a Transportation Services file server from TPS on a weekly basis, as a set of XML files, and from the CRC on a monthly basis as a single CSV file.
-A set of scripts (managed by Jim Millington) read in these raw data into the Transportation Services Oracle database table.
-This table is manually validated by Data Collections, and edits are made using legacy software from the 1990s.

-The collisions table is copied into the MOVE postgres data platform (`flashcrow`) and the `bigdata` postgres data platform on a daily basis.
-Several derived materialized views are subsequently updated on the `bigdata` postgres database to make querying fun, easy, and exciting!
+Most of the information in this document pertains to collision data stored in the `bigdata` postgres database.

 ## Table Structure on the `bigdata` Postgres Database